-Long Bones
+Long bones

 Long bones are generally larger in males than in females within a given population.
 Muscle attachment sites on long bones are often more robust in males than in females, reflecting a difference in overall muscle mass and development between sexes.
-Sexual dimorphism in the long bones is commonly characterised by morphometric or gross morphological analyses.
+Sexual dimorphism in the long bones is commonly characterized by morphometric or gross morphological analyses.

-The Pelvis
+The pelvis

-The human pelvis exhibit greater sexual dimorphism than any other bones.
-It is specifically in the size and shape of the pelvic cavity, iliac, greater sciatic notches, and the sub-pubic angle.
+Human pelvis exhibit greater sexual dimorphism than other bones, specifically in the size and shape of the pelvic cavity, iliac, greater sciatic notches, and the sub-pubic angle.
 The Phenice method is commonly used to determine the sex of an unidentified human skeleton by anthropologists with 96% to 100% accuracy in some populations.

-Blood Supply of Bones
+Blood supply of bones